void-linux/void-docs/src/contributing/void-docs/style-guide.md

 example the filename should be `post-install.md` not `postinstall.md`.

 Words that are part of trademarks or well known package names are exempt from this rule.
-Examples include `pulseaudio` and `networkmanager` which are well known by their squashed names.
+Examples include `PulseAudio` and `NetworkManager` which are well known by their squashed names.

 ## Voice